asjadnaqvi/DiD/docs/01_stata.md

 *(Last updated: August 2024)*

-Packages are sorted in alphabetical order.
-For instructions, please see the help files or check their websites linked below.
+Stata packages are listed in alphabetical order.
 A list of [R packages is given here](https://asjadnaqvi.github.io/DiD/docs/02_R/).